-The Council only invests money with institutions with a minimum credit rating by Fitch agency of A+ or higher.
+The Council only invests money with institutions with a minimum Fitch credit rating of A+ or higher.

 Liquidity risk

 This is the risk that the Fund might not have the cash flow required in order to meet its financial obligations when they become due.
 Over the years contributions have tended to be greater than benefits and this has ensured that sufficient cash has been available to meet payments.